Welcome to small cottage designs and the world of shingled retreats . . . . the 19th century architectural style of

 architectural detailing.

-Photo Credit: James Bleeker Photography
+Photo Credit: James Bleecker Photography

-Welcome to the enchanting world of American
+Welcome to the enchanting world of American Shingle Style architecture!

 Early Shingle Style homes and cottages initially sprang up in the last quarter of the 19th century in Victorian seaside

-resorts along the north- eastern seaboard of the United States.
-Popular vacation spots like New- port, Rhode Island; Cape
+resorts along the northeastern seaboard of the United States.
+Popular vacation spots like Newport, Rhode Island; Cape

 Cod, Massachusetts; eastern Long Island, New York; and Bar Harbor, Maine.
 As the new architectural style caught on,